WeiQiPro/DenoRL/README.md

 - Keep examples runnable with Deno permissions and idioms.

 ## Caveats
+- IMPORTANT I have added (Bitwise OR with zero) for all i32 functions.
+If something wonky is happening please check that numbers you put into i32 types are indead not floats.
 - File I/O (loading files from disk, etc.) should be done via Deno APIs when possible.
 Avoid calling into raylib for generic file operations; feed raylib buffers instead.
 - Not everything is tested yet, especially some 3D APIs.
 Contributions are welcome.